Tonny Vilhena: Youth career

 In August 2012, Vilhena was called up to the Netherlands U19 squad for the first time in his career.
 He made his Netherlands U19 debut, starting the whole game, in a 2–1 win against Greece U19 on 7 September 2012.
 Vilhena then scored his first goal for the U19 side, in a 5–0 win against Malta U19 9 October 2012.
 He went on to make three appearances and scoring once for the U19 side.

 In January 2013, Vilhena was called up to the Netherlands U21 squad for the first time.
 He scored a goal in his debut for the Netherlands U-21 side, in a 3–2 win against Croatia U21.
 Three months later, Vilhena was called up to the Netherlands U21 squad for the UEFA European Under-21 Championship in Israel.
-He only made appearance for the U21 side in the tournament, as they were eliminated in the Group Stage.
+He only made appearance for the U21 side in the tournament, as they were eliminated in the group stage.
 Following the tournament, Vilhena scored three more times for the U21 side later in the year.
-It wasn't until on 11 October 2015 when he captained Netherlands U21 for the first time in his career, in a 3–1 loss against Slovakia U21.
+He captained Netherlands U21 for the first time in his career on 11 October 2015 in a 3–1 loss against Slovakia U21.
 Vilhena made his last appearance for the U21 side on 2 September 2016 against Belarus U21, setting up the equalising goal to finish a 2–2 draw.
 Following this, he went on to make twenty–three appearances and scoring four times for the Netherlands U21.

 Senior career

-On 6 March 2013, Vilhena was called up for the preliminary squad of the Dutch national team for the first time, only aged 18.
+On 6 March 2013, Vilhena was called up for the preliminary squad of the Netherlands national team for the first time, only aged 18.
 However, he appeared as an unused substitute for a match against Estonia and Romania.
 Willem van Hanegem stated that it would be disappointing if Vilhena and Jean-Paul Boëtius were not included in the Netherlands squad for the 2014 FIFA World Cup in Brazil, which he successfully predicted.
 After spending three years away from the national team, he was included in the squad for the first time.

 Vilhena made his Netherlands senior team debut on 4 June 2016, coming on as a 79th-minute substitute, in a 2–0 win against Austria.
 He did not make his first start for the national side until 31 May 2017, a 2–1 win against Morocco.
 Vilhena then made three more starts later in the year, as the Netherlands failed to qualify for the FIFA World Cup in Russia.